Ranomafana

 Near the entrance of Ranomafana is Centre Valbio, a facility run by Dr. Patricia Wright that is now Madagascar's leading field research center.
 An interview with Dr. Wright is available at An interview with lemur expert Dr. Patricia Wright.

-Ranomafana features a range of accomodations from basic to relatively deluxe.
+Ranomafana features a range of accommodations from basic to relatively deluxe.
 Internet access is usually available.

 Province: Fianarantsoa